 #2: Are you winning or losing your first impression?

 I know this is a touch truth, but as humans we can’t help but judge people.
 And unfortunately this typically happens during the first impression.
-In my latest book, Captivate, I talk about one of the most powerful human behavior hacks we have—the power of our first impression.
+In my book, Captivate, I talk about one of the most powerful human behavior hacks we have—the power of our first impression.